Bill Cosby trial judge delivers 2 big victories to defense

-Judge Steven O'Neill also helped the defense case by ruling that jurors can hear how much Cosby paid accuser Andrea Constand in a 2006 civil settlement.
+Judge Steven O'Neill said the defense can call a witness who says Cosby's accuser talked about framing a celebrity before she lodged sexual abuse allegations against Cosby in 2005.
+The judge also helped the defense case by ruling that jurors can hear how much Cosby ultimately paid the accuser, Andrea Constand, in a 2006 civil settlement.

+The rulings came ahead of a productive second day of jury selection in suburban Philadelphia, with a half-dozen jurors picked by midday to bring the total number to seven.
+Five of the jurors picked so far are white and two are black, with four men and three women.

-O'Neill ruled that Marguerite Jackson can take the witness stand after he blocked her from testifying at the first trial - which ended in a hung jury - saying her testimony would be hearsay.
+O'Neill's ruling to allow Marguerite Jackson to take the witness stand was at odds with his decision to block her from testifying at the first trial, which ended in a hung jury.

-Jackson's testimony is crucial to a defense plan to portray Constand as a greedy liar.
+At the time, the judge ruled Jackson's testimony would be hearsay after Constand, a former Temple University women's basketball administrator, testified she didn't know the woman.
+Since then, prosecutors have told Cosby's lawyers that Constand had modified her statement to acknowledge she "recalls a Margo."

+Jackson, a longtime Temple official, has said that she and Constand worked closely together, had been friends and had shared hotel rooms several times.
+She has said Constand once commented to her about setting up a "high-profile person" and filing suit.
 Constand's lawyer has said Jackson isn't telling the truth.
-The judge issued one caveat to the ruling, saying he could revisit his decision after Constand's testimony.

-O'Neill also hinted during a pretrial hearing last week that he could keep jurors from hearing Cosby's prior testimony in a deposition about giving quaaludes to women before sex.
-He said he won't rule on that until it's brought up at the retrial.

-Three-quarters of them were sent home for cause - the majority because they said they already have formed an opinion about Cosby's guilt or innocence.

-That left just 27 people invited back for individual questioning on Tuesday as prosecutors and Cosby's lawyers work to fill 17 remaining jury spots.
-Another group of 120 potential jurors also was also being brought in, in case they do not make the cut.
+Cosby's lawyers complained that prosecutors had improperly excluded two white men from serving on the jury on the basis of race and age, including one who said he thought many of the women coming forward in the #MeToo movement are "jumping on the bandwagon."
+But Cosby's lawyers themselves blocked several white women from serving, and the judge rejected their argument about the prosecution.

+A second group of potential jurors underwent questioning Tuesday afternoon and proved more opinionated and less willing to serve than the panel that produced the first seven.
+Two-thirds said they already had formed an opinion about Cosby's guilt or innocence, and all but about 20 people begged off the case, saying it would be a hardship to serve.
+With only a dozen people from that group still in play as potential jurors as court adjourned Tuesday, officials were forced to summon a third batch of 120 potential jurors to the courthouse for Wednesday's session.

-Meanwhile, The Associated Press and other news organizations filed a legal motion Tuesday to challenge an arrangement that forces reporters to watch the proceedings on a closed-circuit feed from another courtroom.
+As jury selection proceeded, The Associated Press and other news organizations challenged an arrangement that forces reporters to watch the proceedings on a closed-circuit feed from another courtroom.
 The camera shows the judge, prosecutors and defense lawyers, but not potential jurors who are being questioned as a group.

 Cosby's lawyers objected to having reporters in the courtroom because they feared it could hurt their ability to find a fair and impartial jury.

-Montgomery County President Judge Thomas DelRicci said he would schedule a hearing on the news media's request.
+Montgomery County President Judge Thomas DelRicci scheduled a Wednesday morning hearing on the news media's legal challenge.

-Cosby is charged with drugging and sexually molesting Constand, a Temple University women's basketball administrator, at his suburban Philadelphia home in 2004.
-He says the encounter was consensual.

-Picking a jury has proven particularly tough after the #MeToo movement started toppling famous men in rapid succession months after Cosby's first trial ended in a deadlock.

 Last year's trial was mostly a he-said-she-said.
 For the retrial, O'Neill has ruled jurors can hear from five additional accusers, giving prosecutors a chance to portray Cosby - the former TV star once revered as "America's Dad" for his family sitcom "The Cosby Show" - as a serial predator.